Colorado Termination Laws

 • The substantial damages awarded illustrate the potential financial consequences for employers found guilty of wrongful termination and retaliation.

-2. Home Depot Settles EEOC Retaliation Lawsuit for $84,750
+2. Home Depot Settles Retaliation and Wrongful Discharge Lawsuit for $84,750

 Home Depot faced allegations that it retaliated against an employee by firing her after she filed a sex discrimination charge with the EEOC.
-The federal agency claimed that this action violated federal anti-discrimination laws, prompting the lawsuit and subsequent settlement.
+The federal agency claimed this action violated federal anti-discrimination laws, prompting the lawsuit and subsequent settlement.

 The settlement included a financial payout of $84,750 to the affected employee.
-Additionally, Home Depot agreed to post its anti-discrimination policy prominently and provide comprehensive training on federal anti-discrimination laws to all supervisors and employees.
-The company committed to making regular reports to the EEOC as part of the settlement terms.
+Additionally, Home Depot agreed to prominently post its anti-discrimination policy and provide comprehensive training on federal anti-discrimination laws to all supervisors and employees.
+The company also committed to making regular reports to the EEOC as part of the settlement terms.

 Key lessons learned from this case: